jxunze/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all employee contacts
-2. BistroBoss lists all employee contacts
+2. FnBuddy lists all employee contacts

     Use case ends.

 **Extensions**

 * 2a.
 The contact book is empty.
     * 2a1.
-BistroBoss shows an error message.
+FnBuddy shows an error message.

       Use case ends